hntek/drug_consumption/README.md

 ## Building Docker Image from Dockerfile

-When you are on the project root directory in which Makefile resides, you can build the docker image from the Docker file.
+When you are on the project root directory in which Dockerfile resides, you can build the docker image from the Docker file.

 ```
 docker build -t drug_consumption .